TooBee-Team/TooBee-Optimization/README.md

 - Lithium

 ## What has been done
+Most modifications are ensure to be thread safe.

-Cache some of the calculation results of vast amount of certain entities stacked in a single position.
+Cache some of the calculation results of vast amount of certain entities stacking in a single position.
+- Warden